 Analyzing Office Actions

 This feature allows you to detect and summarize rejections/objections/allowances in USPTO Office Actions (DOCX or PDF) to be used in shell OA responses (+Shells version).
 In general, Office Actions in DOCX format are preferred because in some cases, OCRing text is not 100% accurate and some documents may not parse completely, although every effort is made to extract as much useful information from the Office Action as possible.
 After running analysis (or even without it), you can generate shell documents enriched with bibliographic and Office Action information.
-ClaimMaster also can let you analyze the contents of the OA using OpenAI GPT (+Shells versions only).
+ClaimMaster also can let you analyze the contents of the OA using your preferred LLM (+Drafting subscriptions).

 Getting Started